13 accredited programs. Compare programs, get details, and request info.

 This advanced program equips students with skills to deliver emergency medical care and transportation beyond basic EMT levels.
 Training involves use of ambulance equipment for rapid, pre-hospital treatment.
 Successful participants will be eligible for the AEMT certification test, solidifying their role in advanced emergency medical teams.

-Common questions about AEMT training in Ohio
+About AEMT training in Ohio.

-The average cost for AEMT training in Ohio is approximately $2,523.
+The average cost for AEMT training in Ohio is approximately $2,668.
 Program tuition ranges from $1,600 to $3,250 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All AEMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Advanced Emergency Medical Technicians.
+All AEMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Advanced Emergency Medical Technicians.

 AEMT training in Ohio combines classroom instruction with hands-on practical experience.
 Programs cover advanced emergency medical technician (aemt) is an intermediate level of ems certification between emt and paramedic, providing more advanced patient care including iv therapy and medication administration.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.